Marcos-cat/iris/docs/basics.md

 ℂ÷₂Width280         # The position of the mouth
 50                  # The radius of the mouth
-Red                 # The color to draw the mouth Start:1/4 Angle:1/2 # How much of the circle to draw to get a semicircle I~Draw~Circle
+Red                 # The color to draw the mouth I~Draw~Circle!(
+  °⊸Start1/4 °⊸Angle1/2 # How much of the circle to draw to get a semicircle )

-ℂ⊙200 [⊃+-60 ÷₂Width] # The two positions of the eyes 40                    # The side length of the squares for both eyes Black                 # The color to draw both eyes Centered:1            # Draw the center of the square at the given position, instead of the corner of the square I~Draw~Square
+ℂ⊙200 [⊃+-60 ÷₂Width] # The two positions of the eyes 40                    # The side length of the squares for both eyes Black                 # The color to draw both eyes I~Draw~Square!(
+  °⊸Centered1 # Draw the center of the square at the given position, instead of the corner of the square )
 ```

 For both `Circle` and `Square` the order of arguments is 'color - size -